asifadib/asifadib/README.md

 ## Hi there 👋
-I'm a passionate Front-End Web Developer.
+I'm a passionate Front-End Web Developer from Comilla, Bangladesh.
+I have a passion for learning and teaching others.
 I love writing code and making things happen!
+I love what I do, and am constantly honing my craft.
+You can follow along with me, I try to document my journey the best I can by writing articles.

 ## FIND ME AROUND THE WEB 🌎 💬
 <br>